MrSufferer/blink/README.md

 ## Tech SDK
 - Shyft for gasless Transaction
 - Elusiv for Private Tx
-- Helius for Compressed NFTs
+- Helius for Compressed NFTs (upcomming)